 Dividends will constitute foreign source income for foreign tax credit limitation purposes.
 If the dividends are taxed as qualified dividend income (as discussed above), the amount of the dividend taken into account for purposes of calculating the foreign tax credit limitation will be limited to the gross amount of the dividend, multiplied by the reduced rate divided by the highest rate of tax normally applicable to dividends.
 The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
-For this purpose, dividends distributed by us with respect to our common shares will constitute "passive category income" but could, in the case of certain U.S. Holders, constitute "general category income."
+For this purpose, dividends distributed by us with respect to our common shares will constitute "passive category income."